yetisoftworks/MeshyDB.SDK-docs/docs/data/deleting.rst

       mesh : :type:`string`, :required:`required`
          Identifies name of mesh collection. e.g. person. id : :type:`string`, :required:`required`
-         Idenfities location of what Mesh data to delete.
+         Identifies location of what Mesh data to delete.
 In this case it will be from the Person mesh.